Corporate Social Responsibility

 At Retirement Villages Group we have a clear view about our wider role in the community.
 Our success as a commercial enterprise is underpinned by our social values and a responsible and efficient approach to the use and management of scarce resources – people, environment, land, materials and energy.
 This is evident throughout our business.

-Our commitment is to behave ethically, to contribute to economic development and to enrich the lives of our residents, our workforce, the local communities we serve and society at large whilst protecting the environment and the natural resources of our planet.
+Our commitment is to behave ethically, to contribute to economic development and to enrich the lives of our residents, our people, the local communities we serve and society at large whilst protecting the environment and the natural resources of our planet.
 How are we doing this?

 By caring for our residents

-By caring for our staff
+By caring for our people